epsilon537/boxlambda/docs/software/forth/words.md

 `."
 Hello"       ( -- )`
 - Core: Compiles a string to be printed when executed.
-- utils.fs: Adds exection mode behavior.
+- istr.fs: Adds exection mode behavior.

 `cr ( -- )` Emits line feed